WSV – Policies

 - Minimum number of players to compete = 4

-- Less than 4 players or inclusion of players from the same division teams are acceptable but the team constitutes a “social team” and will forfeit that competitive match.
+- Less than 4 players or inclusion of players from other teams in the same division are acceptable but the team constitutes a “social team” and will forfeit that competitive match.
+The match is invalid.

 - A young persons team consists of players below the age of 16 on the first day of the season.
-These teams must have at least one adult per 3 young persons in the team and in attendance at matches.
+These teams must have at least one responsible adult to oversee the team in attendance at matches.

 - Rolling – A player may rotate off from position 2 and their substitute rotate on at position 1 during the normal time of service preparation.
 If this system is used Standard Substitution is not to be used.